shemgp/nag/README.md

-ValidationUI
+Nag
 ===============

-Converts [FormRequest](http://laravel.com/docs/5.0/validation#form-request-validation) rules so you can validate forms in the front-end.

-At the time of writing both [Parsley](http://parsleyjs.org/) and [formvalidation.io](http://formvalidation.io/) are supported.
+Sometimes your users need to get nagged when they enter invalid input, I'm here to make it easier for you to do that.

+This package converts [FormRequest](http://laravel.com/docs/5.0/validation#form-request-validation) rules to inline data attributes in your forms.

+Both [Parsley](http://parsleyjs.org/) and [formvalidation.io](http://formvalidation.io/) take these data attributes to handle front-end validation.

 ## Install